 The Two Types of Vaginal Rejuvenation

-There are two different types of vaginal rejuvenation procedures; vaginoplasty and labiaplasty.
+There are two different types of vaginal rejuvenation procedures: vaginoplasty and labiaplasty.
 Some women may wish to have a procedure to correct the shape of her labia while others may wish to have their vagina tightened.
 These procedures are separate and may be performed together or individually, depending on the woman’s choice.
 Below we explain the different types of vaginal rejuvenation procedures.

 Vaginoplasty or Vaginal Rejuvenation Surgery is the Tightening and Rejuvenation of the Vagina

 Vaginoplasty is a vaginal surgery aimed at tightening lax muscles to achieve a narrower and tighter vaginal canal and smaller opening.
-A widening of the vaginal area is often as a result of aging or childbirth.
-As a result, you may experience reduced sexual pleasure due to reduced friction during intercourse.
+A widening of the vaginal area is often a result of aging or childbirth.
+Therefore, you may experience reduced sexual pleasure due to reduced friction during intercourse.
 This procedure typically takes about 60 minutes and can be done under general anesthesia or a local anesthesia with some sedation.
 By using a laser devise, greater precision can be achieved with minimal incisions.

 Labiaplasty or Vaginal Cosmetic Surgery is the Reduction and Beautification of the Labia